-Title of report Details of meeting and discussion on engagement and reports reviewed by the committee Date of meeting Board Board's action / resolution following consideration of the report for information to be captured and then collated.
-We also recognise that social media is a more popular and immediate mechanism for engagement, particularly with children and younger people, and we will be considering how we can deploy this to reach specific audiences.
+Title of report Details of meeting and discussion on engagement and reports reviewed by the committee Date of meeting Board Board's action / resolution following consideration of the report media is a more popular and immediate mechanism for engagement, particularly with children and younger people, and we will be considering how we can deploy this to reach specific audiences.
 Finally the CCGs propose to hold one large event towards the end of the Call To Action engagement process to give an opportunity for patients, carers, members of the public, third sector organisations, NHS staff from across the whole county to attend, to discuss and debate the challenges presented in a more interactive way.
 The CCGs intend to establish a rolling media plan to support the outlined engagement plan above, which will include both proactive media opportunities and reactive issues, which will be implemented on a week by week basis.
 We will ensure that through this plan, all opportunities to take part in Call To Action are promoted using local newspapers and radio.
 A Call to Action webpage can be found on the Telford and Wrekin website.
 A number of stakeholder events are being arranged with a major public event is being planned for both Telford and Wrekin and Shropshire CCGs, which will take place on 25/11/2013.
 Clinical events for clinicians will be held, to allow them to give their clinical views on Call to Action.
-ESAHCS: At the last Board meeting in September, Board members were updated on the ongoing work with regard to the development of governance structure for the Excellent and Sustainable Acute and
+ESAHCS: At the last Board meeting in September, Board members were updated on the ongoing work with regard to the development of governance structure for the Excellent and Sustainable Acute and Community Hospital Services review.
+ESACHS programme: To agree a communications and engagement programme that ensures meaningful engagement and consultation with